thingsboard/thingsboard.github.io/pricing/index.md

                     </div>
                     <div class="item hidden" data-tag="h4" data-item-id="tb-private-cloud-can-i-choose-a-specific-maintenance-window" data-title="Can I choose a specific maintenance window?">
                         <div class="container">
                             <p>Yes, you can.
-All Private Cloud plans allow customers to request and define a preferred maintenance window.
-This ensures any upgrades or maintenance activities are scheduled at a time that minimizes disruption to your operations.
-Our team coordinates with you to honor this window whenever changes are required.</p>
+All Private Cloud plans imply scheduled maintenance windows.
+For Launch and Growth plans, our team will suggest available time slots within our standard working hours for you to choose from.
+For Scale and Enterprise plans, you can define any preferred maintenance window that best fits your operations.
+We coordinate with you to ensure that any upgrades or maintenance activities are performed within the agreed timeframe to minimize disruption.</p>
                         </div>
                     </div>
                 </div>